evanx/redex/README.md

 Leveraging ES7, Node and Redis is a compelling proposition for building reactive systems.

-We wish to apply patterns of distributed asynchronous decoupling to:
+We wish to apply similar patterns of distributed asynchronous decoupling to:
 - Redix processors
 - application microservices
 - disparate legacy applications